 Think outside the box: The present circumstances require you to broaden your thinking.
 What was done in the past, will not suffice.
 Brainstorm frequently with your team.
 Look at what is working for other businesses.
 Act quickly on innovative ideas.
 Be just as swift to let go of ideas that do not work.

 A volatile economy has created unique opportunities to connect with customers/users/clients providing them with information, interaction, positive thoughts, and relevant resources.
 Examine your marketing strategy and you may find that you have the ability to not only survive but grow and expand your business during the COVID-19 epidemic.
 Act swiftly, remain focused, stay connected, and concentrate on what makes you unique.
 Evolve and try out new products, services and marketing tactics.
 Move through the crisis with strength and resilience.

 Need help with your digital marketing strategy?
-Call CAYK at (403) 456-0072 or email [email protected] Allow us to be your very own marketing department!
+Call us at (403) 456-0072 or email CARE@CAYK.CA Allow us to be your very own marketing department!
 Connect with our tightly-knit team of knowledgeable digital-first consultants, each eager to help your business grow.
-Contact CAYK today.
+Contact Us today.